zakariyavkhan/time-tracker/README.md

 # TODO

-- build/install instructions
-- parametric config
-- phpMyAdmin + NGINX
+- write setup.txt into a proper setup guide
+- deploy the program onto RaspberryPi with Ansible